is part of the Informa Markets Division of Informa PLC

 Thano Lambrinos, Vice President, Smart Building Technology, Digital Innovation, QuadReal Property Group

 Brandon Donnelly, Vice President, Development, Slate Asset Management LP

-Monika Jaroszonek, Co-Founder & CEO, RATIO.CITY INC.
+Monika Jaroszonek, Chief Executive Officer & Co-Founder, RATIO.CITY INC.

 How does affordable housing contribute to cities?
 How are developers incorporating this component into their developments and still making the numbers work?
 What are the municipal incentives that seem to get these elements of development over the finish line?
 We are said to be facing an affordability crisis in key Canadian cities.
 The government is working to respond but we also need assistance from the private development community.
 What is the right balance and strategy to ensure that all elements of our cities are being factored into housing supply?

 Thom Armstrong, Executive Director, Co‐operative Housing Federation of British Columbia

 Cherise Burda, Director, Ryerson City Building Institute